Last Updated on

 To achieve this type of

-As you may have guessed, these racquetball serves are considered defensive in nature and are usually taken on a players second serve attempt.
+As you may have guessed, these types of racquetball serves are considered defensive in nature and are usually taken on a players second serve attempt.

 This helps ensure the ball gets put into play by the serving player and reduces the risk of failing both serves and giving up the point.